cvalenzuela/Mappa/README.md

   #### geoCoding()

-  > Convert addresses into pixel coordinates.
+  > Convert addresses into latitude and longitude coordinates.

   `geoCoding()`